Victor Hermann Balke: Bishop of Crookston

-Balke was appointed as the sixth bishop of the Diocese of Crookston by Pope Paul VI on July 3, 1976.
-He was consecrated by Archbishop John Roach on September 2, 1976.
+Balke was appointed as the sixth bishop of Crookston by Pope Paul VI on July 3, 1976.
+He was consecrated in Crookston by Archbishop John Roach on September 2, 1976.

-After reaching his 75th birthday, the mandatory retirement age for bishops, Balke submitted his letter of resignation as bishop of the Diocese of Crookston to Pope Benedict XVI.
+After reaching his 75th birthday, the mandatory retirement age for bishops, Balke submitted his letter of resignation as bishop of Crookston to Pope Benedict XVI.
 The pope accepted Balke's resignation on September 28, 2007.
-Balke remained as apostolic administrator of the diocese until Father Michael Hoeppner was installed as its new bishop on November 30, 2007.
+Balke remained as apostolic administrator of the diocese until Reverend Michael Hoeppner was installed as its new bishop on November 30, 2007.